SpektraSystems/Microsoft-Cloud-Workshop/azure-resource-manager/README.md

 * While creating Automation Account, user need to select **No** for **Create Azure Run as account**

+* User should add the Azure Automation Credential before compiling the DSC files

 1. Before deploying any template via Visual Studio,  In the Solution Explorer, open the **Deploy-AzureResourceGroup.ps1** under the solution.

 2. Next, in the Param section, edit the “[string] $StorageContainerName” line; replacing it with this code.